What’s the difference between marble and granite?

 Can I use marble on my kitchen counters?

-We do not recommend the use of marble as kitchen counters because marbles (and limestone and travertine) are calcium carbonate, and their polished surface is more vulnerable to household acids including vinegar, mustard, catsup, citrus and a host of other food-related products.
+Yes, but be aware marble (and limestone and travertine) are calcium carbonate, and their polished surface is more vulnerable to household acids including vinegar, mustard, catsup, citrus and a host of other food-related products.
 These acidic substances cause a chemical reaction, which will remove the polish.
 Additionally, marble and limestone can be scratched more easily than harder stones such as granite.

-Marble is, however, sometimes used in the kitchen as a pastry slab; its perfectly smooth, cool surface is ideal for rolling out dough and piecrusts.
+Marble does make a perfect pastry slab; its perfectly smooth, cool surface is ideal for rolling out dough and pie crusts.

 What is etching?

 Etching happens when acid in some form comes in contact with a polished marble or limestone surface.
 This causes a chemical reaction, which removes the polish, or roughens the surface of honed marble or limestone.
-Green marbles, such as the "jades" from China are resistant to etching, and granite is impervious to any common household acids.
+Granite is impervious to any common household acids.

 What’s the best way to clean marble and other soft stones?